greyscalepress/interview-project/content/interviews/2014-04-30-Dave_Crossland.md

 One of the bigger things is that we packaged it for Mac OSX, and we also packaged it for Windows, although I haven't really been promoting the Windows version yet.
 So the packaging was kind of a big deal.

-### Realtime collaboration mode

 And then, about a year and a half ago, I proposed to add a major feature to Fontforge, to see how that would go.
 So we added this realtime collaboration feature, which hijacks the undo system, and uses the ZeroMQ library to basically broadcast the undo stack across a network, so that people can have a realtime collaboration experience.
 If you set it up right, then it works very well.
 We polished it up a little bit after the LGM 2013, but we didn’t really make it rock solid.

 This threw up all kinds of problems, it crashed a lot, it was pretty difficult for Dr Ben Martin to develop.
 He has a PhD in computer science, and he could do it.
 But there's very few other people in the world, comparatively, wo can contribute to that codebase.
 So it's been a bit of a dead end, because if I can raise money, through running workshops or other means, to fund development, then it's ok.
 But that's relatively difficult to do.
 Whereas, if it was a web application, then there's millions times more people who have web development skills, and who will also be users of a font editor.
 Not every user has development skills, but enough users would have those skills, and would be able to contribute directly to the improvement of the editor.

-So I considered, after Madrid, (())
-We had a working basic prototype level, so I could the demo on stage, and it basically works.
+So I considered, after Madrid, ((...))
+We had a working basic prototype level, so I could do the demo on stage, and it basically works.
 We polished it up a little bit after the LGM last year, but we didn't really make it rock solid.

 After LGM last year, I met Simon Egli.
 Simon and I had been discussing about that previous **Metaflop** project, which had been developed by some other people in Zurich.
 I had also done quite a lot of research into Metafont, when I was a student at University of Reading, and I had abandonned my experiment with Metafont, when I was a student, because it was taking too long.
 I didn't end up with anything practical.